tmozgach/ent_ob/README.md

-# Text analysis on the title and the body of the questions in the thread.
+# Text analysis on the title and the body of the questions in the thread (2.0 folder)

 # Instructions: